JayWaddy/Project-Starter/README.md

     ```
 **Using a file already created.**

-- From here, change the directory to the new folder you've just made (drag and drop folder into command line) and install necessary files, or type in `cmd` into the folder's directory.
+- From here, change the directory to the new folder you've just made (drag and drop folder into command line) and install necessary files, or type in `cmd` into the folder's directory:

     ```cmd
     cd /users/Name/Desktop/MyApplication